 Payday loans for self-employed people are not always readily available.

 When searching for payday loans, personal loans or even instant loans, self-employed workers will have a limited choice.
 Also, many lenders see self-employment as a risk factor.

 People that work for themselves often have fluctuating incomes.
 They might not be suitably considered to be in stable employment.
 Moreover, they may find they don’t meet a lender’s basic requirements, or that they cannot get a payday loan approved.

-Here are our tips for applying for a payday loan:
+Here are our tips for applying for a payday loan in the UK:

 Check the lender’s requirements